Kumaraswamy autoregressive moving average models for double bounded environmental data: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge financial support from FAPERGS and CNPq, Brazil.
-The authors would also like to thank Professor Tarciana Liberal Pereira for fruitful discussions and two anonymous referees for their valuable comments and suggestions which helped improving the quality of the paper.
+The authors would also like to thank Professor Tarciana Liberal Pereira (UFPB, Brazil) for fruitful discussions and two anonymous referees for their valuable comments and suggestions which helped improving the quality of the first version of the paper.
+The authors would like to thank Professors Denise Botter and M\^onica Sandoval (IME/USP, Brazil) for identifying a mistake in Lemma 2 of the original published article.
+This current version contains the correct results.